keithbuhler/keithbuhler.github.io/index.md

 <img src="http://www.keithbuhler.com/images/keith_face.jpg" align="left" hspace="20" border="1px">

-Hi there, and welcome to my online hub for sharing new projects, connecting with people, and pursuing wisdom.
-I'm a philosopher and classical educator based in Los Angeles.
+Hi there, I'm a philosopher and classical educator based in Los Angeles.
+Welcome to my online hub for connecting with people and sharing new projects.

-Here, you can follow the [*The Buhler Report*](/blog) for conversations about timeless wisdom and current events in [classical education](/categories/#Classical education-ref), [academic philosophy](/categories/#Philosophy-ref), and [conservative politics](/categories/#Politics-ref).
+On this site, you can follow the [*The Buhler Report*](/blog) for conversational blog posts about timeless wisdom and current events in [classical education](/categories/#Classical education-ref), [academic philosophy](/categories/#Philosophy-ref), and [conservative politics](/categories/#Politics-ref) and various aspects of American culture.

-On this site, my [students](/syllabi) can see their syllabi and other resources, while undergraduates can consider [how](philosophy-class) and [why](/philosophymajor) to study philosophy.
+Also,  [ my students](/syllabi) can see their syllabi and other resources, while undergraduates can consider [how](philosophy-class) and [why](/philosophymajor) to study philosophy.
 Also, fellow academics can explore my [academic work in virtue ethics.](/cv/)

 The "beta" section of this site is my [sandbox](/sandbox/), which is a bunch of fun projects I'm working on, including how to build a website like this for free.